viviandotdev/ObsidianVault/30 Notes/Ideas are nothing what truly matters is execution.md

 up:: [[My Perspectives]]
 type:: #note/atomic
 tags:: [[business]]
-## Ideas are nothing what truly matters is execution

 **Brain dump**
 - most people think they need a special idea to be successful
 - however the success does not come from the idea